aaronlifton/fastcrawl/README.md

   delays, run duration, and more.
 See `src/controls.rs` for every option.
 - `UrlFilter` lets you inject arbitrary site-specific logic—`examples/wiki.rs` filters out non-article namespaces and query patterns.
 - Metrics live in `src/runtime.rs` and can be extended if you need additional counters or telemetry sinks.
+Multi-thread runs also report `local shard enqueues` vs `remote shard links (batches)` so you can gauge partition efficiency.

 ## LLM-Oriented Next Steps